fhirclient

 Client versioning is not identical to FHIR versioning.

-The `master` branch is usually on the latest version of the client as shown below, possibly on bugfix releases thereof.
+The `main` branch is usually on the latest version of the client, as shown below, and possibly on their bugfix releases.

 The `develop` branch should be on recent freezes, and the `feature/latest-ci` branch is periodically updated to the latest FHIR continuous integration builds.